rfmoz/tuptime/README.md

 #### By manual method

-In a Linux or FreeBSD system...
+Briefly in a Linux or FreeBSD system...

 Clone the repo: